It's a well kept secret, but Epson and Canon inkjet printers can utilize extra long sheets of paper - perfect for printing your own panoramic images.

 Another popular area of panoramic photography is Virtual Reality (VR) Photography.
 This is an immersive technology that allows the viewer to interact with an image like that seen in Real Estate Virtual Tours.
 VR can be shot in both in “Cylindrical”, 360 degrees by the FOV of the lens, to full “Spherical” formats encompassing the full visual range of a scene 360 degrees by 180 degrees.
 These images can be flattened to form what is known as an “equirectangular image”.
 These images create a unique perspective when viewed 2 dimensionally.
 Standard equirectangular images are generally 2:1.
 So the resulting spherical panorama can be printed 24” long x 12” high or up to 4 feet long x 2 feet wide.
 Proportionately larger prints are also possible.
 Click to shop for Pano Papers

 Keeping print quality under your control is important.
 Red River's line of pano inkjet media allows you to print images on demand instantly.
-Whether you are a dedicated pano enthusiast, or occasionally find a panorama worthy of printing, Red River Paper has premium inkjet media in pano sizes you need.
+Whether you are a dedicated pano enthusiast, or occasionally find a panorama worthy of printing, Red River Paper has premium quality inkjet papers in pano and landscape sizes you need.

 Special Note: Canon printers will print up to 23.39" long at maximum